contactlab/contacthub-sdk-browser/README.md

 });
 ```

-If you have defined a "matching policy" in your workspace (using the CUstomer Hub web interface), and the data you're providing matches the data of an existing customer, the existing customer will be updated instead.
+If you have defined a "matching policy" in your workspace (using the Customer Hub web interface), and the data you're providing matches the data of an existing customer, the existing customer will be updated instead.

-If you have defined required properties in your workspace (using the CUstomer Hub web interface), and they are not present in the javascript object, the call will fail.
+If you have defined required properties in your workspace (using the Customer Hub web interface), and they are not present in the javascript object, the call will fail.

 #### Resending identical data